sarfarazhaque/team-management/README.md

     Django REST Framework (DRF): For building RESTful APIs.
     SQLite: Default database for development.

-Features
+##Features
-1. Models
+# 1. Models

-TeamMember: Represents a team member with the following attributes:
+# TeamMember: Represents a team member with the following attributes:
     first_name (String): First name of the member. last_name (String): Last name of the member. email (String): Email of the member.